Sign up for the free Shakespeare Newsletter

 The pauses that he makes.

-DOLABELLA Caesar, I shall.
-5
+DOLABELLACaesar, I shall.

-Enter DERCETAS, with the sword of MARK ANTONY
+[Enter DERCETAS, with the sword of MARK ANTONY]

 Appear thus to us?

-DERCETAS I am call'd Dercetas;
+DERCETASI am call'd Dercetas;

 Mark Antony I served, who best was worthy

-Best to be served: whilst he stood up and spoke, 10
+Best to be served: whilst he stood up and spoke,

 To spend upon his haters.
 If thou please